eaglgenes101/formic-forest-specification/README.md

 Then the game itself proceeds.
 The game lasts for 15000 turns, and each turn consists of the following phases, each of which is resolved concurrently in turn:

-  - Decide: Each ant's views are determined based on the current state of the arena and its previous move history, and each ant's decision is determined and validated separately.
+  - Decide: Each ant's views are determined based on the current state of the arena and previous move history, and each ant's decision is determined and validated separately.
   - Move: Each ant's decision is executed simultaneously, and the presence of multiple objects in a single cell resolved once all ants that decided to move into a cell have done so.
   - Grow: Each object that can potentially change as a result of its surroundings has its neighborhood resolved, and the changes to the objects as a result happen simultaneously.